RamasyaR/meta-rv110x/README.md

 If you have a desire to help with the development of this layer, or perhaps you would like to help develop patches with soc support for u-boot or linux kernel, then open discussions or pull requests, I would be very glad of any help.

+Also, for a quick start, you might find the configured [luckfox-yocto](https://github.com/RamasyaR/luckfox-yocto) project helpful.

 ## 🦾 Maintainers

 * Raman Rakavets `<radikot88@gmail.com>`